Code of Conduct

 Disciplinary procedures range from an informal conference to expulsion from school.
 The procedure to be used in a particular instance depends upon the infraction, specific circumstances, and the individual’s overall pattern of behavior.

-The principal, or his/her designee, may also remove a student from privileges, such as extracurricular activities and attendance at school-sponsored events, based on a student’s
+The principal, or his/her designee, may also remove a student from privileges, such as extracurricular activities and attendance at school-sponsored events, based on a student’s misconduct.
+This type of removal is not subject to the procedures for suspension and expulsion outlined below.

 Suspension